echoedinvoker/nodejs-jonas/10-auths-security/140-delete-me/memo.md

 ![Alt function deleteMe](pic/02.jpg)

 - status code 204 means 'no content', use this code to not response any message to the client side.
+- Note that here we are using the method "findByIdAndUpdate" instead of "findByIdAndDelete", because we are not deleting the user data from the database

 ### _router '/deleteMe' in userRouters_

 ![Alt router '/deleteMe'](pic/03.jpg)

+- Note that the router name is wrong in the above picture, it should be '/deleteMe'.

 ## **Test**